 In standard shock absorbers the main damping characteristic is defined by the oil flow going through the piston assembly.

-FSD is the simplest and most economic way to significantly improve the ride and driving characteristics of every car.
+Frequency Selective Damping is the simplest and most economic way to significantly improve the ride and driving characteristics of every car.
 Certainly in comparison with costly systems which work on the basis of computer technology, complex electronics and sensors.